Back to blog

 x402 matters to EmblemAI because it attaches payment to the request itself instead of forcing users and agents through a separate checkout flow.
 The user asks for something valuable, the payment logic travels with the request, and the experience feels closer to using software than negotiating a billing ritual — and that shift matters whether the user is a person driving the terminal or an agent acting on their behalf.

 That shift matters whether the user is a person driving the terminal or an agent acting on their behalf.
+With x402, each of EmblemAI's 200+ tools can be individually priced from $0.01 per call, turning a monolithic subscription into granular pay-per-use across 7 supported blockchains.

 • More flexible paid access instead of forcing everything into subscriptions.